 Have you ever thought about why men get so offended by the idea that women look at most men like they're potential rapists?
-Or why fathers threaten bodily harm before that first date with their daughters?
-Men will gladly own up to the possibility of men - the possibility that they themselves - could turn into murderers or thieves in the heat of the moment... but don't say they're capable of rape!
+Or, why fathers threaten bodily harm before that first date with their daughters?
+Men will gladly own up to the possibility of men could turn into murderers or thieves in the heat of the moment... but don't say they're capable of rape!
 Inexplicably, men will admit that, in a fit of rage, they would slit someone's throat or blast their face off with a handgun, but don't you dare say that in the heat of the moment—in a moment of unbridled sexual passion—that those same men would ever be capable of something as awful as rape.

 At first, Lionel believed his son was innocent.
 What parent wouldn't want to believe that?
 Who would believe anyone is capable of the crimes Jeffrey committed?

-Within a couple of days, there was no denying that Jeffrey committed every horrific act of which he was accused; he dominated the news for weeks.
-Body parts found in his apartment.
+But within a couple of days, there was no denying that Jeffrey committed every horrific act of which he was accused; he dominated the news for weeks.
+Body parts were found in his apartment.
 Photographs.
 Lionel couldn't possibly deny that his son was one of the most gruesomely creative serial killers in American history.
 So he didn't even try to deny it.

 And that's where Dan Turner gets it wrong.

 Before sentencing, knowing his son was guilty of raping an unconscious woman behind a dumpster, Dan Turner penned a letter to the judge.
 He begged the judge to give his son probation rather than the prison sentence he deserves.
-He begged the judge to give his son probation for "2o minutes of action," because why should those 20 minutes ruin Brock's life?
+He begged the judge to give his son probation for "20 minutes of action" because why should those 20 minutes ruin Brock's life?

 Lionel Dahmer never wrote such a letter.
 He did, however, write a book in which he took responsibility for ignoring what he called "warning signs" (although who could imagine those crimes).
 He took responsibility for not being there for Jeffrey.
 He took responsibility for leaving him with his mentally ill mother.
-Okay ... he blamed Jeffrey's mother a little, too.
+He blamed Jeffrey's mother a little, too.
 But mostly, Lionel Dahmer said that if he had it to do over, he would have been a better—a different—father to Jeffrey.

 Lionel Dahmer often visited his son in prison.
 He loved his son, despite the atrocities he committed.
 But he never tried to excuse them.
 He never said his son didn't deserve his punishment.

-Dan Turner could learn something from Lionel Dahmer, and hopefully Dan's moment of clarity will arrive before, rather than after, his son't next horrific criminal act.
+Dan Turner could learn something from Lionel Dahmer, and hopefully, Dan's moment of clarity will arrive before, rather than after, his son's next horrific criminal act.